 The FAIRTRADE Mark is the most widely recognized and trusted ethical label in the world.

-The FAIRTRADE Mark is the independent consumer label you see on a product that meets the international Fairtrade Standards.
-It shows that the product has been certified to offer a better deal to the farmers and workers involved.
-Our blue and green Mark is recognized by consumers around the world as the leading social and sustainable development Mark.
-It inspires high trust in consumers around the world that a considered purchase improves the lives of people and communities in developing countries.
-Products with the Mark are sold in more than 120 countries.
+It is the logo or symbol you see on a product that meets the rigorous international Fairtrade Standards.
+It shows that the product has been certified to offer a better deal to the farmers and workers involved in its production.
+Our blue and green Mark is trusted by consumers in more than 120 countries around the world as the leading social and sustainable development Mark.

 An independent 2017 Globescan study found that:

 - 85% of Canadian consumers who have seen the FAIRTRADE Mark trust it.

 - 80% of those consumers say that it positively impacts on their perceptions of labelled products.

 - 73% of consumers would recommend Fairtrade products to friends or colleagues.